Johnny2525/screenshoter/readme.txt

 Screenshot save on desktop in jpg.
 Screenshoter work on main screen (if you've got more then one screen).

-Work with Win 7 and Win 8 (i don't test it with other Windows).
+Work with Win 7 and Win 8 (I don't test it with other Windows).